noblejasper/dotfiles/macosx/atom/packages/dash/README.md

 Look up the word under the current cursor or any selected text by pressing `ctrl-h`.
 By default, this will cause a syntax sensitive search (E.g. it'll search based on the current file type).
 If you want to search all documentation, press `ctrl-alt-h`.

+**Please note:** This plugin will work also with Velocity on Windows and Zeal on Mac.

 ### Adding additional docsets

-Open the Atom config file `Atom -> Open Your Config` and add the docsets under `dash.grammars` object in the form of `language: [docset, docset]`.
-For example:
+Open the Atom config file `Atom -> Open Your Config` and add the docsets under the `dash` object in the following form:

 ```cson
 'dash':